mikezila/uQuake3/README.md

 If you use a different map than the one I included you'll need to start the scene, pause it right away, and them move the fps character controller to a spot inside the map.
 I don't process entities yet, so you have to setup your spawn point on your own.

+If you want to look at the (currently broken) lightmap support, turn off all the lights in the scene and put a check in "Use Lightmaps".
+You must use ripped textures for this to work.

 ### Is this done?

 No, I'm still working away at it fiendishly.
 I will create better documentation and tidy up the code once it's finished.